-Applications to join the youth council for Springs Ward have been extended to Wednesday 16 December 2020.
+Applications to join the youth council have now closed.

 - Live within the boundaries of the Selwyn district

 - Have the ability to work with other people and as part of a team